-The Project proposes to remove 449 trees and 450 trees are to be replanted in accordance with Town's Tree Protection regulations, Chapter 183 of the Town Code.
+The Project proposes to remove 449 trees and 450 trees are to be replanted.
 The selected species would be native and non-invasive species.
-Final landscape design and tree protection requirements for existing trees would take place during Site Plan review.
+Final landscape design would take place during Site Plan approval.

 Lighting fixtures would comply with dark sky requirements through the use of shielded and directional lighting, to minimize up-lighting and reduce unnatural lighting on nocturnal wildlife.
-Subsequent to the adoption of the proposed rezoning, an application for Site Plan review would be submitted with the specifications for all outdoor lighting along with an illustration and analysis of night-lighting trespass into habitats.
+Subsequent to the adoption of the proposed rezoning, an application for Site Plan Approval would be submitted with the specifications for all outdoor lighting along with an illustration and analysis of night-lighting trespass into habitats.